Say goodbye to meat this month! We’ll tell you how to make it through Veganuary like a pro...

 You can easily find vegan food these days, from vegan establishments to popular dining institutions dishing out tasty meatless meals.
 George Jacobs, chairman of Animal Allies (the animal welfare arm of Centre for a Responsible Future), recommends Genesis Vegan Restaurant and Nomvnom for good vegan food.
 If you’re out and about, you can download the plant-based food app, abillionveg.
 It helps diners find vegan dishes in the vicinity – nifty!

 You must have reached some sort of epiphany before you decided to embark on this adventure.
-But if you need a reminder, there are documentaries on Netflix focusing on the benefits of going vegan like The Game Changers, What The Health and Cowspiracy.
+But if you need a reminder, there are documentaries focusing on the benefits of going vegan like The Game Changers, What The Health and Cowspiracy.
 Oh, and by the end of the month, you’ll likely start reaping the benefits of your new lifestyle choices.
 According to Chef Damien, some of the perks of going vegan include “improvements in our skin, quality of sleep and our level of concentration.”